magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-35484-->

 *  Re-importing bundle products now works as expected.
-Previously, the second import didn’t change the `catalog_product_relation` table, and the storefront did not display the bundled products because parent-child product relations were not generated correctly.
+Previously, the second import did not change the `catalog_product_relation` table, and the storefront did not display the bundled products because parent-child product relations were not generated correctly.

 <!--- MC-33902-->